ShakedRj/Blockchain_network/README.md

 ![9th step](screenshots/9.png)

-We can see in the git bash window when node1 is running that the transaction is submitted.
+It takes some time to see that it as "Success" in My Crypto, but we can see in the git bash window where node1 is running that the transaction is submitted.

 ![laststep](screenshots/10.png)